 In the 1970's, asbestos was connected with adverse health effects, including lung cancer.
 It is now listed as a human carcinogen, alongside other dangerous substances such as tobacco.
 Unfortunately, many employers failed to warn their workers about asbestos exposure or to provide proper provisions for protection.
 Now, many former workers are paying the price for that negligence.

 Our firm believes those responsible should be held financially accountable.
 If you were diagnosed with lung cancer and you believe your diagnosis is related to asbestos exposure, please contact our national asbestos attorneys at BCH for a free consultation.

 Asbestos is a naturally occurring substance that was used in production and manufacturing for many years before its link with dangerous health conditions was exposed.
 After the dangers of asbestos were confirmed in the 1970s, the United States government began to regulate asbestos use.

 Inhaling asbestos can raise your risk for lung cancer.
 Asbestos irritates the lungs because its microscopic fibers lodge in the soft tissue surrounding the lungs and are difficult for the body to expel.
 Over time—even years or decades after exposure—asbestos irritation can lead to scarring and tissue damage in the lungs.

 Workers who may have been exposed to asbestos include:

-Obtain counsel regarding your asbestos exposure case.
+While each case is different, an attorney can help you navigate the complex legal process and fight for the compensation you deserve.
 Our team has experience handling these types of cases, and we can help you take the right steps to protect your future.